IraAngeles-IBM/openshift201/docs/exercise-01/readme.md

 ## Configure Front-End Patient Health App to use Cloudant Database Backend

 The `patient-ui` application has a configuration option for the backend database.
 To start using the database you configured above, follow the steps below to configure it.
+If you don't have the `patient-ui` deployed, please go to [Lab 1 Deploy a Node application with Source-to-Image](https://ibm.github.io/openshift101/exercise-01/) of [OpenShift 101 Workshop](https://ibm.github.io/openshift101/)

 1. Access your **patient-ui** application again and click **Settings**.